Historic Detroit

 Every building in Detroit has a story — we're here to share it

-Michigan Central Station - Old photos
+Michigan Central Station - Old photos Exterior

 MCS and the sheds

-Michigan Central Station about 1920.
+Michigan Central Station ca. late 1930s.

 The stairs that led from the train sheds into Michigan Central Station